Mount Carbon, Pennsylvania: Early Mt. Carbon History

 In 1829 John White (President of the Mt.
 Carbon Railroad) began the Mansion House construction here.
 During this same year, the Norwegian and Mount Carbon Railroad was incorporated and by April 1831, coal was being conveyed through Mt.
 Carbon from the rich coalfields north and west of present day Pottsville to Philadelphia.

 In 1842, the Philadelphia and Reading Railway Company had made Mt.
 Carbon the termination point of its railroad line from Philadelphia in direct competition with the Schuylkill Canal.
 The canal company was leased by the railroad in 1870 and the canal north of Port Clinton was abandoned at the signing of the lease.
 The Philadelphia and Reading Company leased the Mt.
 Carbon Railroad on May 16, 1862, and merged the line into the parent organization on June 13, 1872.

 In 1849, geologist Isaac Lea discovered fossilized footprints of Sauropus in red sandstone in Mount Carbon.
 Lea contended the tracks were reptilian and that due to the level of strata where the footprints were found, they were from the Devonian Period between 360 and 408 million years old and constituted a new species that he named Sauropus primaevus.
-The footprints have since been identified as coming from an amphibian now known as Palaeosauropus primaevus from the Mississipian Age over 330 million years ago.
+The footprints have since been identified as coming from an amphibian now known as Palaeosauropus primaevus from the Mississippian Age over 330 million years ago.